Mouni0818/king_qq/README.md

-because of smone issue am going to home today
+because of sm issue am going to home today issue is solved